2018-up Honda Accord

 The new Accord’s sleek appearance hides a trunk that’s actually even larger than the outgoing model.
 This is good news for anyone who likes really big bass.
 We measured the trunk from the front section of the trunk to the rear edge of the wheel wells and came up with a 35" W x 19" H x 13"/20" D space for a subwoofer box.
 So you have something to work with if you want maximum thump in your Accord.

 If you like bass just fine, but also like using the trunk for groceries and luggage, a more compact powered subwoofer might be a smart choice.
+That's definitely the way to go with the hybrid version of the Accord.

 There's plenty of room back here for subs and amps (Crutchfield Research Photo)